flenniken/collections/readme.md

 description and an optional map showing the location of where the photos were taken.

-You go back to the index page by scrolling to the bottom and clicking the index icon.
+You go back to the index page by scrolling to the bottom and touching the index icon.

-Clicking on a thumbnail shows the full size photo on the image page.
+Touching a thumbnail shows the full size photo on the image page.

 [⬇ ────────](#Contents)